andeya/gas/README.md

 And the provider package will Register to session package automaticly.

-Then call SessionStart, and use Get and Set to seperate your session.
+Then call SessionStart, and use Get and Set to operate your session.

 ```go
 s := ctx.SessionStart()